molonsolon/threejs-journey-lessons/16-shadows/static/notes.md

 ## Point Light
 Set up this light and the camera helper the same as we did in the previous two.
 Camera helper is a `PerspectiveCamera` facing downward.
-It is bound by 6 points and faces downward because it needs to have a good reference to it's surrounding for shadows.
+It is bound by 6 points and faces downward because it needs to have a good reference to it's surrounding for shadows, points in all directions.

+To optimize, we can tweak `mapSize`, `near` and `far`.

+## Baking Shadows
+A good alternative to Three.js shadows is baked shadows.
+This involves integrating the shadows into the texture themselves.

+To swap these, we can deactivate all shadows from the renderer with `renderer.shadowMap.enable = false`

+instead of `MeshStandardMaterial` use `MeshBasicMaterial` on the plane material with the `bakedShadow` texture.
+Unfortunately, this is static (unresponsive to movement)

+## Baking Shadows Alternative
+we can also use a simpler baked shadow and move it so it stays under the sphere.
+That way, when the sphere moves, the plane follows.
+When the sphere gets farther away, we reduce alpha, closer to plane increase alpha.
+You can create a plane slightly above the floor with an `alphaMap` using the `simpleShadow`, making sure to set the `transparent` value to `true`

+Animating the sphere in this lesson involves using the `Math.abs()` function which keeps whatever values applied positive.